|

 h323-call-id variable that contains an H.323 Call Identifier.

-The syntax is as follows: "h323-ivr-out=h323-call-id:123FDE 12348765 9abc1234 12".
+The syntax is: "h323-ivr-out=h323-call-id:123FDE 12348765 9abc1234 12".

 (optional) VSA: VendorId=Cisco, Cisco-AVPair, h323-ivr-out (start, update, stop)